yvelikova/axway-open-docs/content/en/docs/apigtw_security/admin_waf.md

 "linkTitle": "Manage API firewalling",
 "weight":"14",
 "date": "2019-10-14",
-"description": "API firewalling capabilities is a toolkit for real-time HTTP traffic monitoring, logging, and access control to helps companies to mitigate application-level threats to their APIs."
+"description": "Enable API firewalling on an API Gateway interface in Policy Studio, and monitor API firewalling in API Gateway Manager."
 }

 API Gateway provides API firewalling capabilities by embedding Apache ModSecurity.
 This is a toolkit for real-time HTTP traffic monitoring, logging, and access control.
 This helps companies to mitigate application-level threats to their APIs.
 For example, this includes cross-site scripting, SQL injection, command injection, cross-site request forgery, and many others.

-The gateway administrators can configure the embedded ModSecurity engine to protect API Gateway HTTP traffic against threats and monitor reported exceptions.
-This topic explains how to enable API firewalling on a gateway interface in Policy Studio, and how to monitor API firewalling in the API Gateway Manager web console.
+You can configure the embedded ModSecurity engine to protect API Gateway HTTP traffic against threats and monitor reported exceptions.

 For more details on ModSecurity, see [Apache ModSecurity documentation](http://www.modsecurity.org/).